 Top it off with a high quality multi strain probiotic (good bacteria) each day.

-I recommend in either Nourishing Flora or Polybac 8.
+In Australia I recommend in Orthoplex Multiflora or Polybac 8.
 (Synbac is another I recommend in certain circumstances).
-In the , I recommend Primal Defense at naturalpartners.com or Complete Probiotics from mercola.com.
+In the United States and UK I recommend Primal Defense at naturalpartners.com or Complete Probiotics from mercola.com.

 If you take a probiotic for the first time or for a short time and you have lower abdominal cramping, try another brand and if you still get the cramping (if you are taking one of the brands I recommended), it’s not likely the probiotic but the fact that your digestive system needs some work.
 If there is an overabundance of “bad bacteria” it will not be very happy with your introduction of good bacteria to your system so this can often cause abdominal discomfort.
 To address, see a healthcare practitioner who understands and works with the gut and how to optimize its health.

 Now for our CREATION STORY: